abdul0214/abdul0214/README.md

 ### Hi there, 👋 - I am Abdul

-* Masters of Software Engineering Final Year Student
+* Masters of Software Engineering
 * Tech and Science Enthusiast
 * Part-time researcher in Data Science and Hackathons
 * Software Developer intern at Kuhne+Nagel